geschnee/ai-talkmaster/readme.md

    - the script will tell you which notecards are required
    - the script will validate the content of the notecards
 3. click on the object to start using it

+As an alternative to step 1 and 2, you can import demo objects from [opensim-demo-objects](./opensim-demo-objects/).

 There are a three kinds of interactions with the large language models: Generate, Conversation and AI Talkmaster.